Asibul-40/OOP-concepts/Review.md

 ![Untitled Diagram (17)](https://github.com/Asibul-40/OOP-concepts/assets/77221075/0ffce83f-f300-4af3-b20b-5df5ae936747)

 The *Sonali Bank*, *City Bank*, *IFIC Bank* are the subclasses of the parent *Bank* class.
-All banks have their owm implementation for the inherited methods ( *interestRate(), policy() *).
+All banks have their owm implementation for the inherited methods ( **interestRate()**, **policy()** ).
 Also each bank have their own defined additional method that are mentioned with *blue* colour in the figure.
 Hence it ensures that inheritance provides the capability of extensibility and code reusability.
 But one thing to mention, inheritance is used for making relationship between multiple classes.
 If the classes don't have any type of relationship in real world, then we should avoid using inheritance just because of reusing the code.
+In the only motive is to achieve *Code reusibility*, then we should use **Composition** instead of inheritance.

 # Class Relationships